rolandnsharp/node-mongoose-tags/README.md

 This is a basic plugin which adds a `tags` field to a collection schema, and provides statics methods and instance methods for adding and removing these tags.

-Tags are only an array document identifiers which reference your tags collection.
+Tags are simply an array of document identifiers which reference your tags collection.

 ### Install